tnwinc/rehx/readme.md

 ## Limitations
 * Currently only GET and POST are supported.
 But there is a nice `.getJson` method that knows you want JSON.
+* Currently only really tested with Flash...
+Sorry.
+Let me know if it needs changes for you!

 ## X-HTTP-Method-Override
 When a request is made that can't be done on the target platform, such as sending custom headers on a GET request while in Flash, an `X-HTTP-Method-Override` header is sent and the most capable _actual_ method is used.
 In Flash, this means POST.